 - Refrain from going back into the house to rescue any person or toys.

-When it comes to food poison, children are more prone to vomiting and stooling than adults, therefore inform your child to…
+When it comes to food poisoning, children are more prone to vomiting and stooling than adults, therefore inform your child to…

 - Stop eating immediately they feel unwell and avoid food for the next few hours